“I will never leave you nor forsake you.” —The Sovereign Lord

 The devil’s true intent is to hold us captive—a slave to sin and drenched in fear.
 He works overtime to keep us detracted in hopes we’ll be retracted back into our old ways.
 He works after-hours to depress us in hopes to distress us.
 My repression stopped my progression to a dead halt, just like the devil intended.

 What a trickster, this guy.
-However, this is what I’ve discovered, though…If the enemy was working this hard to kill me, what is he afraid of me accomplishing?
-What is he tryna stop me from fulfilling?
-Why is he going out of his way this time to distract me from my purpose?
+However, this is what I’ve discovered, though…If the enemy is working this hard to kill me, what is he afraid of me accomplishing?
+What is he trying to stop me from fulfilling?
+Why is he going so far out of his way, this time, to distract me from my purpose?
 It must be something significant on the other side of this that will undoubtedly leave a lasting impression on everyone who is involved. .

 “Mind over matter,” is not just a saying that sounds good.
 It is truly, indeed, the mind that controls what’s the matter with us.
 The enemy had me thinking there’s no escape route.
 I allowed him to put me in a place of defeat, but it was a lie.
 I should’ve casted down every imagination as the Bible strongly suggests, but I let the thoughts linger..

 I cut everyone out and isolated myself.
 I couldn’t trust anybody.
 I unwittingly allowed satan to whispers lies in my ear that the ones that God put in my life, really hated me and was out to get me.
 Evil is cunning and invisible to the naked eye.
 It has an intellectual makeup and is highly persuasive.
 You can go as far to say it’s seductive and it’s pulling away from God is so strong, you want it and it knows it.
 It makes promises to you that you can have it all and all will want to have you.
 There’s this constant pursuit to destroy us at all cost.